z-tb/lambda-api-gw/README.md

   - Sets up an API Gateway with a POST method to invoke the Lambda function.
   - Configures IAM roles and policies for the Lambda function.
   - Creates a CloudWatch Log Group for logging Lambda function output.
-  - Ensures secure and sanitized input handling.
+  - Sanitizes and validates input data.

 - **Lambda Function**:
   - Processes form data submitted via the API Gateway.